joshsj/dsa/notes/recursion.md

 Note that recursion vs. iteration only applies to the implementation of an algorithm and therefore does not affect its Big O.

+## Safety

+Where iteration has infinite loops, recursion has call stack errors.

+Both are bad for their own reasons, just write better code.

 ### Simplicity

 Many algorithms are more simple to express recursively instead of iteratively